MarcSkovMadsen/awesome-streamlit/README.md

 ### How to contribute to Streamlit.io

-Streamlit.io is in the (sometimes difficult) position of trying to balance building an awesome company and providing an awesome product to the open source community.
+Streamlit.io is in the position of trying to balance building an awesome, succesfull business and providing an awesome product to the open source community.

 If you are in a Team please consider signing up for the beta of